A note on the Tuza constant $c_k$ for small $k$: Abstract

 \section{Abstract}

 For a hypergraph $H$, the transversal is a subset of vertices whose intersection with every edge is nonempty.
 The cardinality of a minimum transversal is the transversal number of $H$, denoted by $\tau(H)$.
-The Tuza constant $c_k$ is defined as $\sup{\tau(H)/ (m+n)}$, where $H$ ranges over all $k$-uniform hypergrpahs, with $m$ and $n$ being the number of edges and vertices, respectively.
-We give upper and lower bounds on $c_k$, for $7\leq k\leq 17$.
+The Tuza constant $c_k$ is defined as $\sup{\tau(H)/ (m+n)}$, where $H$ ranges over all $k$-uniform hypergraphs, with $m$ and $n$ being the number of edges and vertices, respectively.
+We give an upper bound and a lower bound on $c_k$.
+The upper bound improves the known ones for $k\geq 7$, and the lower bound improves the known ones for $k\in\{7, 8, 10, 11, 13, 14, 17\}$.